-Adopting a tobacco-free policy that includes e-cigarettes in the definition of "tobacco product" and laying out enforcement and other implementation procedures.
+Enforcing a tobacco-free policy that includes vapes and oral nicotine products in the definition of "tobacco product" and laying out enforcement and other implementation procedures.
+See the California Department of Education's Comprehensive Tobacco-Free School Policy Toolkit for more information.

-Sharing resources such as this printable guide or FlavorsHookKids.org with administrators to spread the word on school Facebook pages, websites, or in email announcements to parents.
+Sharing resources such as this printable guide or undo.org/ addicting-kids with administrators to spread the word on school Facebook pages, websites, or in email announcements to parents.